-- The fund's investments in straight debt securities (i.e., not convertible into equity) will generally consist of investment grade securities.
-The fund may, however, invest up to 5% of its assets in straight debt securities rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser or unrated but determined by the fund's investment adviser to be of equivalent quality. - The fund currently intends to consider the ratings from Moody's Investors Service, S&P Global Ratings and Fitch Ratings.
+- The fund may invest up to 5% of its assets in straight debt securities (i.e, not convertible into equity) rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser or unrated but determined to be of equivalent quality by the fund's investment adviser. - The fund currently intends to consider the ratings from Moody's Investors Service, S&P Global Ratings and Fitch Ratings.
 If agency ratings of a security differ, the security will be considered to have received the highest of these ratings, consistent with the fund's investment policies.